green suspension bridge in Vancouver, B.C.

 The only ground for divorce, according to the Divorce Act, is the breakdown of the marriage, which can be established in three ways:

-However, when doing a divorce without a lawyer, it is always advised to proceed based on separation, even if the initial breakdown was something else, as it is relatively easy to apply.
+However, when filing for divorce without a lawyer, it is always advised to proceed based on separation, even if the initial breakdown was something else, as this is relatively easy to apply.

 Separation